Tarikul-Islam-Tuhin/flutter_2024/README.md

 8. stored all fetched data.

 Extra:
-Wrote Some Unit Tests, UI Tests and used flutter bloc as State Management by maintaing domain pattern architechture.
+Wrote Some Unit Tests, UI Tests and used flutter bloc as State Management by maintaing domain driven architechture.